Top Putin Ally Threatens ‘Cruel’ Attacks on New Country

-Top officials in Belarus, a key Russian ally, are growing increasingly on edge this week about that they see as provocations—and warning that they might soon be forced into a harsh response.
+Top officials in Belarus, a key Russian ally, are growing increasingly on edge this week about what they see as provocations—and warning that they might soon be forced into a harsh response.

 The head of the border committee of Belarus, Anatoly Lappo, claimed that Poland was acting “provocatively,” and that if any Polish attack takes place against Belarusian border officials, Belarus will not hold back.